-The Department shares in the mission of the College by offering courses at various levels in French, German, Italian, Latin and Spanish which meet Cornerstone Program requirements.
+The Department shares in the mission of the College by offering courses at various levels in Chinese, French, German, Italian, Latin and Spanish which meet Cornerstone Program requirements.

-The Department has majors in French and Spanish, as well as a major in Foreign Languages which allows students to combine two foreign languages.
+The Department has majors in French and Spanish, as well as a major in Foreign Languages which allows students to combine two of the following foreign languages: French, German, Italian and Spanish.
 The Department also offers minor programs in French, German, Italian Studies and Spanish.
-Current technology, in the forms of audio-visual media and computer-assisted instruction, provides authentic language models and enhances learning.
+Current technology, in the forms of audiovisual media and computer-assisted instruction, provides authentic language models and enhances learning.
 Moreover, Foreign Language majors are required to spend a semester abroad in an approved program of study or in one of the international internships sponsored by Stonehill College.